 - Set, communicate, and update expectations.
 This is done, in part, through annual goal setting and ongoing updates and discussion.
 Managers and employees can set, track, update, and review goals in Ignite.
 Performance goals are annual, job specific targets, while development goals are targets to grow the employee’s knowledge, skills, and abilities for current or future roles and may span longer than a year.
 Instructions for entering and tracking each in Ignite are here:

 • Performance Goals

 - Communicate and provide regular feedback through one-on-one meetings.
 There are many benefits to conducting regular one-on-one meetings, including the opportunity to provide both encouraging and developmental feedback on job performance.

 - Seek and support learning opportunities.
-Managers have a tremendous impact on employee development through their level of encouragement, involvement, and integration of learning opportunities which align with performance expectations and goals.
-Baylor provides professional and leadership development courses in Ignite as well as online resources such as LinkedIn Learning or RightNow Media @ Work.
+Managers have a tremendous impact on employee development through their level of encouragement, involvement, and integration of learning opportunities with performance expectations and goals.
+Baylor provides professional and leadership development opportunities and resources in Ignite as well as online through LinkedIn Learning and RightNow Media @ Work.

 Additionally, some of the most important learning opportunities also include hands on learning such as developmental work assignments, and learning from others through job shadowing, mentoring, or interactions with professional peers.

 - Annual performance review.
 The yearly review is a part of performance management, and if the other steps have been done well, the review should be an anticlimactic summary of previous discussions and feedback.
 Please note, the performance process does inform the merit increase process.
 Read more about Compensation at Baylor.